 Her video doesn’t show the shooting, and no gun is visible as officers tend to Keith Scott on the ground.

-Central to the protests are the differing accounts between police and Scott's family over what led to his death.
-Authorities said officers were at the complex looking for another man named in a warrant when Scott pulled up next to the vehicle two of them were in.
+Central to the protests are the differing accounts between police and Scott’s family over what led to his death.
+Authorities said a black police officer fatally shot Scott, a father of seven, in an apartment complex parking lot as officers looked for another man named in a warrant they were trying to serve.

 One of those officers was Vinson, who said he saw Scott rolling a marijuana joint and then showing a gun, according to a police statement Saturday.